-- 4.3.7 All use to be booked through specific minor sport umbrella group. - 4.3.8 The City will strive to balance the needs of the local sporting community and the demand for tournament/special event needs.
+- 4.3.7 Artificial Turf Field Stadium allocation priorities for the Artificial Turf Field Stadium will be the same as the natural turf fields with preference being given to power sports (i.e. rugby and football) - 4.3.8 The City will strive to balance the needs of the local sporting community and the demand for tournament/special event needs.